Reviews You Can Rely On

 Effectiveness of Pathogen Removal

 The world we live in is well-traveled by all sorts of potential sources of contamination.
 Sources of water pollution are diverse and wide, ranging from fecal matter from both humans and animals to chemical contaminants, a function of dirty industrial practices, all over the world.
-In the past, we've thought that getting away from civilization meant drinking pristine water, free of contamination, without the need for filtration.
+We've previously thought that getting away from civilization meant drinking pristine water, free of contamination, without filtration.

 However, times are changing.
-Remote backcountry routes are seeing more traffic, and now it's critical to treat your water more than ever.
+Remote backcountry routes are seeing more traffic than ever before, making it even more critical that you treat your water.
 In general, it's easy to identify sources of contamination.
-If you see other humans, mountain goats or other big animals around, you might be at risk as their fecal matter can get into pristine sources, transmitting pathogens.
+If you see other humans, mountain goats, or other big animals around, you might be at risk, as their fecal matter can get into pristine sources, transmitting pathogens.
 If you travel internationally, assume water should be treated to be safe.
 So what can affect you?
-Below we outline pathogens to be aware of and which systems are effective against them.
+Below, we outline pathogens to be aware of and which systems are effective against them.

 Water Pathogens